OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

 import org.apache.hadoop.util.ToolRunner;

 /**
-    * Generates hello sampled split points, launches hello job,
+    * Generates the sampled split points, launches the job,
-    * and waits for it toofinish.
+    * and waits for it to finish.
     * <p>
-    * toorun hello program:
+    * To run the program:
     * <b>bin/hadoop jar hadoop-examples-*.jar terasort in-dir out-dir</b>
     */